 Embodied energy is defined as the amount of energy used to create and maintain the original building and its components.
 Preserving a historic structure retains this energy.
 Re-using a building also preserves the energy and resources invested in its construction, and reduces the need for producing new construction materials, which require more energy to produce.
-Studies confirm that the loss of embodied energy by demolition takes three decades or more to recoup, even with the reduced operating energy costs in a replacement building.
+Studies confirm that the loss of embodied energy by demoli-